Prostitution and Sex Solicitation Defense Attorney

 For example: In Multnomah County you may be able to get into a deferred sentencing program, and have your charges dismissed upon completion of certain requirements.
 In contrast, prosecutors in Clackamas County will likely ask for probation, a fine, a class, jail, and the charge will almost always result in a conviction on your record.

 What crimes could I potentially be looking at?

-The most basic (and most common) charges are prostitution (ORS 167.007) or commercial sex solicitation (ORS 167.008).
+The most basic (and most common) charges are prostitution (ORS 167.007) or commercial sexual solicitation (ORS 167.008).
 This is the scenario where you offer or agree to sexual conduct for a fee.
-These charges generally carry some of the most detrimental social stigma issues and can have very serious consequences in a persons family life or career.
+These charges generally carry some of the most detrimental social stigma issues and can have very serious consequences on a persons family life or career.

 Crimes involving promoting prostitution (ORS 167.012) and compelling prostitution (ORS 167.016) are substantially more serious.
 Promoting prostitution is exactly what it sounds like, the intentional promotion of prostitution (keep in mind this is a basic definition).
 This is a Class C felony and could very likely result in a prison sentence.
 Compelling prostitution is essentially forcing someone to engage in prostitution (again, this is a very basic definition), and carries a mandatory minimum of 70 months under measure 11.

 Why was I involved in a sting operation?